maialsh/ORCA/README_LLM_BACKDOOR_EVALUATION.md

 ```

 This script automatically:
-1. 🔍 Searches for BinSleuth and CAPA result files
+1. 🔍 Searches for ORCA and CAPA result files
 2. 🎯 Identifies the best directories to use
 3. 🤖 Runs LLM analysis on all results
 4. 📊 Generates comprehensive evaluation metrics